xen0n/gosmopolitan/README.md

     the respective user preference, or the timezone as dictated by the domain logic.

+Note that local times are produced in a lot more ways than via direct casts to `time.Local` alone, such as:

+* `time.LoadLocation("Local")`
+* received from a `time.Ticker`
+* functions explicitly documented to return local times
+    * `time.Now()`
+    * `time.Unix()`
+    * `time.UnixMilli()`
+    * `time.UnixMicro()`

+Proper identification of these use cases require a fairly complete dataflow analysis pass, which is not implemented currently.
+In addition, right now you have to pay close attention to externally-provided time values (such as from your framework like Gin or gRPC) as they are not properly tracked either.

 ## Caveats

 Note that the checks implemented here are only suitable for codebases with the